Three Years for MSc, Two Years for PGDip

 Please contact Course Enquiries with any queries regarding postgraduate study and research.

-Work in the early part of the course will comprise plenary lectures and practical sessions in our state-of-the-art phantom head facility working on simulated similar systems.
-As you move through the course you will progress to working on live patients under close supervision within UCLan Dental Clinic.
+Work in the early part of the course will comprise plenary lectures and practical sessions in our state-of-the-art phantom head facility and work on pigs head and similar systems.
+As you move through the course you will progress to working on live patients under close supervision within the UCLan Dental Clinic.
 Here skills will be developed and assessed through Direct Observations of Procedural Skills (DOPS).
 The academic underpinning that supports this discipline will be developed though plenary lectures, directed reading and case-based discussions, which you and others in the group will be expected to prepare and lead.
 Group sizes are generally small (typically 12 per cohort) leading to an informal and supportive learning environment where you can ensure that your own learning needs are being met.

-We must of course have assessments and examinations - these are designed to develop and test your core knowledge and skills at regular intervals throughout the programme.
+Assessments and examinations are designed to develop and test your core knowledge and skills at regular intervals throughout the programme.
 Assessments focus on your higher levels skills of diagnosis and planning, rather than simply remembering facts.
-Typical assessments would include analysis of given clinical cases OSCEs, portfolios and essays.
+Typical assessments would include analysis of given clinical cases, OSCEs, mini clinical examinations and essays.

 You can apply for many of the postgraduate UCLan courses using our Online Application System.